Environmental Steward Positions

 Unemployed, underemployed, minorities and veterans are encouraged to apply.

 The Maine Conservation Corps provides equal opportunity in employment and programs.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
-Accommodation arrangements must be requested by contacting MCC staff.
+Accommodation arrangements may be requested by contacting MCC staff.

 For information on the application process contact: